-Eva Leitolf (1966) studied communications design with a Focus on photography at University GH Essen.
-She earned her MFA at the California Institute of the Arts with Allan Sekula and now teaches regularly at international art schools and universities.
-When not travelling for her work, Leitolf lives in Munich and a farmhouse in the Bavarian Forest of Germany.
+Eva Leitolf (1966) studied communication design with a focus on photography at University GH Essen.
+She earned her MFA at the California Institute of the Arts with Allan Sekula and taught regularly at international art schools and universities.
+Since February 2019 she is Professor of Fine Arts and head of Studio Image at Free University of Bozen/Bolzano.

 Critical examination of the practices of image production and contextualisation is a central thread running through all of Eva's work, which explores contested societal phenomena such as colonialism, racism and migration.
 Leitolf's work often combines photography with textual elements – from police reports and information researched from a wide range of sources to personal notes drawn from her journal.
 Adopting a conceptual approach, Leitolf visualises concrete conflicts, evaluates the absent, and captures traces of xenophobia and racism, while at all times questioning the boundaries between the foreign and the familiar.